Sum of Measures 1—5 (Total Package)

 |01C - Forex operations info_outline|

-(i) March 12, estimated EUR3 trillion for the targeted longer-term refinancing operations (TLTROs) which are Eurosystem operations that provide financing to credit institutions.
+(i) 12 March 2020, estimated EUR3 trillion for the targeted longer-term refinancing operations (TLTROs) which are Eurosystem operations that provide financing to credit institutions.
 By offering banks long-term funding at attractive conditions they preserve favourable borrowing conditions for banks and stimulate bank lending to the real economy.
 11 March 2021, the ECB Governing Council will continue to provide ample liquidity through its refinancing operations.
-In particular, the third series of targeted longer-term refinancing operations (TLTRO III) remains an attractive source of funding for banks, supporting bank lending to firms and households. (ii) 12 March 2020, Adding a temporary envelope of additional net asset purchases of EUR120 billion until the end of the year; (iii) March 18, launched a new temporary asset purchase programme of private and public sector securities (Pandemic Emergency Purchase Programme, PEPP) with an overall envelope of EUR 750 billion until the end of 2020.
+In particular, the third series of targeted longer-term refinancing operations (TLTRO III) remains an attractive source of funding for banks, supporting bank lending to firms and households. (ii) 12 March 2020, Adding a temporary envelope of additional net asset purchases of EUR120 billion until the end of the year; (iii) 18 March 2020, launched a new temporary asset purchase programme of private and public sector securities (Pandemic Emergency Purchase Programme, PEPP) with an overall envelope of EUR 750 billion until the end of 2020.
 Some self-imposed purchase limits will not apply to the PEPP.
 A waiver of the eligibility requirements for securities issued by the Greek government will be granted for purchases under PEPP.
-Based on The European Central Bank is “fully prepared” to provide even more stimulus as soon as June to support an economy that may shrink by a tenth this year due to the COVID-19 pandemic, the accounts of the bank’s April meeting showed on Friday; (iv) expanding the range of eligible assets under the corporate sector purchase programme (CSPP) to non-financial commercial paper; (v) June 4, The PEPP envelope will be increased by EUR600 billion to a total of EUR1,350 billion.
+Based on The European Central Bank is “fully prepared” to provide even more stimulus as soon as June to support an economy that may shrink by a tenth this year due to the COVID-19 pandemic, the accounts of the bank’s April meeting showed on Friday. (iv) Expanding the range of eligible assets under the corporate sector purchase programme (CSPP) to non-financial commercial paper; (v) 4 June 2020, The PEPP envelope will be increased by EUR600 billion to a total of EUR1,350 billion.
 The purchases will continue to be conducted in a flexible manner over time, across asset classes and among jurisdictions.
 This allows the Governing Council to effectively stave off risks to the smooth transmission of monetary policy.
 The horizon for net purchases under the PEPP will be extended to at least the end of June 2021.
 In any case, the Governing Council will conduct net asset purchases under the PEPP until it judges that the coronavirus crisis phase is over; (vi) 10 December 2020, for all future TLTRO III operations, starting from the March 2021 operation, the maximum amount that counterparties will be entitled to borrow is raised from 50% to 55% of their stock of eligible loans; (vii) 10 December 2020, increase the envelope of the pandemic emergency purchase programme (PEPP) by EUR500 billion to a total of EUR1,850 billion.
 11 March 2021, ECB Governing Council will continue to conduct net asset purchases under the PEPP with a total envelope of EUR1,850 billion until at least the end of March 2022 and, in any case, until it judges that the coronavirus crisis phase is over; (viii) 10 December 2020, net purchases under the asset purchase programme (APP) will continue at a monthly pace of EUR20 billion.
 The Governing Council continues to expect monthly net asset purchases under the APP to run for as long as necessary to reinforce the accommodative impact of its policy rates, and to end shortly before it starts raising the key ECB interest rates.
 18 March 2021, ECB announced that net purchases under the APP will continue at a monthly pace of EUR20 billion.
 Total purchase under the APP from 1 January to 16 July 2021 amounts to EUR279.7 billion [update].

-No amount/estimate: (ii) relaxation of countercyclical capital buffer (CCyB); (iii) March 20, Flexibility in treatment of non-performing loans (NPLs) to allow banks to fully benefit from public guarantees and moratoriums and of banks' implementation of NPL reduction strategies; (iv) March 27, requirement for banks not to pay dividends until at least 1 October 2020.; (v) see (ii) on CCB in Measure 1; (vi) April 28, the European Commission proposed a number of changes to the Capital Requirements Regulation (Regulation (EU) 575/2013) to provide temporary capital relief to banks.
-These changes include inter alia extending by 2 years the current transitional arrangements for mitigating the impact of IFRS 9 provisions on regulatory capital, a later date of application of the leverage ratio buffer for global systemically important institutions, a more favourable treatment of publicly guaranteed loans under the NPL prudential backstop (the minimum loss coverage requirement for non-performing loans), and advancing the date of application of capital reduction factors in respect of certain loans to SMEs or in support of infrastructure investments; (vii) No amount/estimate: April 30, New series of non-targeted PELTROs, conducted as fixed rate tender procedures with full allotment, rate fixed at 25bp below refi rate.
-Operations mature in staggered sequence between July-September 2021; (viii) No amount/estimate: ECB recommended for banks not to pay dividends until January 2021 and clarified that it will not require banks to start replenishing their capital buffers before the peak in capital depletion is reached; (viii) 17 September 2020, Euro area banks under the direct supervision of the ECB may exclude certain central bank exposures from the leverage ratio in view of the exceptional circumstances due to the coronavirus (COVID-19) pandemic.
+No amount/estimate: (i) relaxation of countercyclical capital buffer (CCyB); (ii) 20 March 2020, Flexibility in treatment of non-performing loans (NPLs) to allow banks to fully benefit from public guarantees and moratoriums and of banks' implementation of NPL reduction strategies; (iii) 27 March 2020, requirement for banks not to pay dividends until at least 1 October 2020.; (iv) see (ii) on CCB in Measure 1; (v) 28 April 2020, the European Commission proposed a number of changes to the Capital Requirements Regulation (Regulation (EU) 575/2013) to provide temporary capital relief to banks.
+These changes include inter alia extending by 2 years the current transitional arrangements for mitigating the impact of IFRS 9 provisions on regulatory capital, a later date of application of the leverage ratio buffer for global systemically important institutions, a more favourable treatment of publicly guaranteed loans under the NPL prudential backstop (the minimum loss coverage requirement for non-performing loans), and advancing the date of application of capital reduction factors in respect of certain loans to SMEs or in support of infrastructure investments; (vi) No amount/estimate: 30 April 2020, New series of non-targeted PELTROs, conducted as fixed rate tender procedures with full allotment, rate fixed at 25bp below refi rate.
+Operations mature in staggered sequence between July-September 2021; (vii) No amount/estimate: ECB recommended for banks not to pay dividends until January 2021 and clarified that it will not require banks to start replenishing their capital buffers before the peak in capital depletion is reached; (viii) 17 September 2020, Euro area banks under the direct supervision of the ECB may exclude certain central bank exposures from the leverage ratio in view of the exceptional circumstances due to the coronavirus (COVID-19) pandemic.
 18 June 2021, this relief measure, which was set to expire on 27 June 2021, has been extended until 31 March 2022; (ix) 10 December 2020, extend to June 2022 the duration of the set of collateral easing measures adopted by the Governing Council.

 |02C - Loan guarantees|